message/iata/SA.md

 2. Passengers who in the past 14 days have been in or transited through Angola, Botswana, Comoros, Eswatini, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Seychelles, South Africa, Zambia or Zimbabwe are not allowed to enter.
 - This does not apply to nationals of Saudi Arabia.
 They must have an institutional quarantine package for 5 days if not arriving from Nigeria.
 3. Passengers arriving from Afghanistan, Ethiopia, Lebanon or Turkey are not allowed to transit.
-4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to Saudi Arabia.
+4. Passengers and airline crew must have a negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to Saudi Arabia.
 The test result must be issued by one of the following medical centers (Kartica Pulomas Hospital, Karunia Jakarta or PT Prodia Widyahusada TBK) if arriving from Indonesia.
 - This does not apply to:
 - nationals of Saudi Arabia;
 - spouses, children, parents and accompanying domestic workers of nationals of Saudi Arabia;
-- passengers younger than 8 years.
+- passengers younger than 8 years;
+- airline crew with a COVID-19 vaccination certificate showing that they were fully vaccinated with:
+- Janssen at least 14 days before departure; or
-5. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before departure.
+- AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
+Airline crew who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
+5. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated with:
+- Janssen at least 14 days before departure; or
+- AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
 They must register at <a href="https://muqeem.sa/#/vaccine-registration/home">https://muqeem.sa/#/vaccine-registration/home</a> , and must download the Tawakkalna App and submit their personal details within 8 hours after arrival.
 Passengers who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
 - This does not apply to:
 - nationals of Saudi Arabia;
 - first degree family members of nationals of Saudi Arabia;